Kyagoat/ItemsRarity/README.md

 - Add more effects to gear, while keeping them balanced and not overpowered compared to Minecraft's default enchantment system.
 - Make more systems data-driven to allow easier customization by others.
 - If possible, redesign the textures for the anvil and ores.
+- I also plan to add resource blocks for the ores.
+In my modpack, these resources will also be obtainable as drops from bosses (and from regular mobs for the less rare ones).
+They will be mineable as well, with drop chances that reflect their rarity.
+- Mayby adding a customizable JSON to add ores drop to popular mobs mod (bosses first).
+(Might be overkill)

-> Current placeholder textures are taken from this repo: https://github.com/malcolmriley/unused-textures
+> Current ores textures are taken from this repo: https://github.com/malcolmriley/unused-textures
-> (not the upgraded anvil texture, which is a temporary one I made).
 > The artist's work is amazing, but I would love to have more personal textures eventually.

 ---